 Buber extends the apparent inter-subjectivity of the I-thou relation to include relationships with non-human objects such as trees.
 This extension of dialogic relationships beyond human voices is also found in Bakhtin who remarked ‘I hear voices in everything’.
 It is essential to dialogic educational theory that we realise that the dialogic space is not only inhabited by the voices of physically present humans.
-In education that the dialogic relationship is often with a cultural voice.
-This might be a dialogue with someone like Shakespeare or with an area of discourse like Mathematics.
-In each case Shakespeare or Mathematics can appear external and static or can enter inside a learner to become a living voice that helps the learner understand new things.
+In education the dialogic relationship from which we learn the most is often with a disembodied cultural voice.
+This might be a dialogue with someone like Shakespeare, for example, or with an area of discourse such as Mathematics.
+In each case Shakespeare or Mathematics could appear external and static, if the education is not dialogic, or, with a more dialogic education approach, they could dynamically enter inside a learner to become a living voice that helps the learner understand new things.

 The idea of dialogic space was perhaps first introduced into the analysis of classroom talk when I was writing and thinking together with Neil Mercer about how to explain effective collaborative learning in small groups (Wegerif and Mercer, 1997).
 The issue at the time was how to understand social cognition in the way in which the upper primary children (aged 8 to 11) were talking together in small groups.
 There seemed to be at least three significant types of talk, disputational talk when children disagreed with each other without giving reasons, cumulative talk when they agreed without reasons and ‘exploratory talk’ where they genuinely engaged with each other’s ideas.
 We realised that each type of talk reflected an intersubjective orientation related to a form of individual identification.